meltano/files-superset/README.md

 * `meltano invoke superset:import` - Runs the import.py script that uses the API to import all the dashboards and charts in the `superset/assets` directory into Superset.

+## Notes and Warnings

-Note: A caveat with the export/import commands are that you currently need to open up imported databases in the Superset UI and define a password as it will be masked during the export process.
+A caveat with the export/import commands are that you currently need to open up imported databases in the Superset UI and define a password as it will be masked during the export process.

+A few configurations that come default with Superset have been adjusted to support the API import/export workflow:

+1. The `VERSIONED_EXPORT` feature flag is turned on to support a better import/export workflow.

+1. The `WTF_CSRF_ENABLED` is set to false since the import API has bugs that dont allow a valid CSRF token to be used right now.
+This configuration should be carefully considered in a production environment.